-Affinius Capital Advisors is a wholly owned advisory subsidiary of Affinius Capital and an affiliate of the Advisor.
-Affinius Capital Advisors is registered with the SEC as an investment adviser and is an institutional real estate investment manager and developer.
+Affinius Capital Management, is a wholly owned advisory subsidiary of Affinius Capital and an affiliate of the Advisor.
+Affinius Capital Management is registered with the SEC as an investment adviser and is an institutional real estate investment manager that provides commercial real estate advisory services focused on debt and equity investments, including first mortgages, mezzanine loans, preferred equity and joint venture equity.

 Crimson Interests, LLC ("Crimson"), is a real estate services firm.
 Affinius Capital and Bridger Holdings collectively own, directly or indirectly, a majority interest in Crimson.
-Crimson provides project development, property management, asset management, and other real estate related services primarily through its subsidiaries, including Patrinely Group, LLC; Crimson Services, LLC; Crimson Investment Management, LLC; and Corscale LLC.
-Crimson and/or its subsidiaries provide real estate related services to the Clients and the underlying Investments, and in certain arrangements, are members or partners in joint venture partnerships and on occasion receive a promote in exchange for services in addition to a fee.
+Crimson provides project development, property management, asset management and other real estate related services primarily through its subsidiaries, including Patrinely Group, LLC; Crimson Services,

+LLC; Crimson Investment Management, LLC; and Corscale LLC.
+Crimson and/or its subsidiaries provide real estate related services to the Clients and the underlying Investments, and in certain arrangements, are members or partners in joint venture partnerships and in certain circumstances receive a promote in exchange for services in addition to a fee.